2026 Update for the Grand Canyon North Rim

 North Kaibab to Bright Angel Trail* (north rim to south rim)

-NOTE: All services on the North Rim are expected to re-open on May 15th, 2024 (subject to change).
-Last year, they did no reopen until early June, due to more snow than usual.
+NOTE: All services on the North Rim are expected to re-open on May 15th, 2025 (subject to change).
+For example, they did no reopen until early June in 2023, due to more snow than usual.

 Obviously, you can hike both routes above in reverse.
-Both routes require careful planning, training, and logistics months in advance.
+Both rim to rim routes require careful planning, training, and logistics months in advance.

-We cover nearly everything you can think of to prepare for this once-in-a-lifetime journey into the Grand Canyon and we last updated our guide in March 2024.
-Continue reading below for a small taste of what you should be thinking through as you plan for this arduous hike of a lifetime.
+We cover nearly everything you can think of to prepare for this once-in-a-lifetime journey into the Grand Canyon and we update our guide every year.
+Keep reading for a small taste of what you should be thinking through as you plan for the coolest hike of a lifetime.

 Start Early And Stay Late